 Risk #3: Crazy, upside down work hours

 One of the problems working with a vendor halfway across the world is that your development team may not be working at the same time as your in-house team.
 This is particularly problematic if your project requires very close collaboration with your remote development team.
 Thankfully, due to the flexibility of many vendors, working hours should not be a problem.
-In many instances vendors are able to accommodate specific working hours, or shift them slightly to guarantee an overlap.
+In many instances, vendors are able to accommodate specific working hours, or shift them slightly to guarantee an overlap.
+Here is a good guide to monitoring the team.
 Plus, there are plenty of global locations for outsourcing and it is worth exploring the benefits of each location, including the difference in time zones.
 Here you can download white papers to find out more about software development in Belarus and Ukraine.

 Risk #4: Problems with language